prime-computing-lab/learn-cdk/README.md

 - Always review `cdk diff` output before deploying
 - Test changes in a non-production environment first
 - Use meaningful commit messages for better version control

-For a detailed walkthrough, check out the (youtube-link-here).

 ## Contributing
 PRs welcome!